CampaignChain/campaignchain-docs/package/campaignchain_twitter.rst

 #.
 Go to https://dev.twitter.com/apps and create a new application.
 #.
 Fill out any required fields such as the application name and description.
 #.
 Put your website domain in the Website field.
 #.
-Provide the domain of your CampaignChain instance as the Callback URL.
-Make
+Provide the host name of your CampaignChain instance as the Callback URL
-   sure that you specify the correct protocol (`http` or `https`).
+   (e.g. http://mydomain.com).
+Make sure that you specify the correct scheme (`http` or `https`).
+#.
+The Callback URL's parts must be identical with the
+   `router.request_context.host` and `router.request_context.scheme` parameters
+   defined in the `app/config/parameters.yml` configuration file.
 #.
 Once you have registered the app, `connect to a location`_ while choosing
    Twitter as the Channel.
 #.
 When the *Provide Application Credentials* screen comes up, go back to